 The author, Will Hoekenga clearly explains what is it and how you can do well as an ethical affiliate marketer.
 He even provides five rules for doing it successfully as well!

 Now that’s out of the way, let’s look at the topmost benefits of doing affiliate marketing ethically.

 - Helps to gain the trust of your audience.

 - Gives you valuable information about your audience.

 - After a while, you can do affiliate marketing full time and earn a substantial income doing it.

 Why should you have a website as a beginner affiliate marketer?

 In my opinion, having a website is like a strong base for your affiliate marketing business.
-The host I use and recommend is siteground.
+The host I use is siteground.
 They are fast, highly reliable, and the customer support is truly amazing.

 So, check them out!

 It doesn’t mean that you should completely ignore social media and other channels to promote your affiliate offers.
 In fact, they all need to be a part of your affiliate marketing journey.